moq-wg/moq-transport/draft-ietf-moq-transport.md

 {: #moq-transport-max-subscribe-id format title="MOQT MAX_SUBSCRIBE_ID Message"}

 * Subscribe ID: The new Maximum Subscribe ID for the session.
-If a Subscribe ID equal or larger than this is received in any message, including SUBSCRIBE, the publisher MUST close the session with an error of 'Too Many Subscribes'.
+If a Subscribe ID equal or larger than this is received by the publisher that sent the MAX_SUBSCRIBE_ID, the publisher MUST close the session with an error of 'Too Many Subscribes'.
 More on Subscribe ID in {{message-subscribe-req}}.

 ## ANNOUNCE {#message-announce}